AmpliconSuite/CycleViz/README.md

 ### Command line arguments

-There are two modes of visualization, circular and linear.
-Currently there are separate scripts to run each mode, but we intend to merge these in the future.
+There are two modes of visualization, CycleViz and LinearViz.

 using the `--help` command will output a specific description of each argument below.